My Future Self 'n' Me: Plot

 Stan tries to get the truth out of his parents by pretending to cut off his own hand so that his "future self's" hand would also come off as a way of seeing if he really is Stan's future self, but Randy improvises by deliberately cutting off the actor's hand after doing so.
 Though Stan reveals that he didn't actually cut his hand off at all, Randy ends up pretending that the actor's hand has never been cut off while trying to attach it back on him, causing Stan to storm out of his home in frustration.
 Meanwhile, the Parental Revenge Agency does its job at Butters' house as Cartman and a group of Hispanic child workers smear feces all over the living room and bedroom of the Stotch household.
 Upon returning home, Chris and Linda actually acknowledge that they deserve it for lying and finally tell the truth about the "future self" thing and apologize to Butters, to Stan's shock.

 Randy and Sharon arrive and continue blatantly lying to Stan, insisting that more future selves must be coming back in time to the present, which finally causes Stan to snap and tell them that he knows all about Motivation Corp., and that he was trying to get them to admit they lied to him.
 Randy and Sharon come to the realization that if they just keep lying to him, he might not ever trust them again; Randy finally apologizes to Stan and gives him the whole truth about drug abuse, saying that it probably won't kill him or fund terrorism but still may ruin his future.
 Stan adds he really wishes they had just told him that in the first place instead of lying to him.
-The Stotches and Marshes then all agree that what Motivation Corp. does is wrong, and hires Cartman to smear their walls with feces.
+The Marshes claim that what Motivation Corp. is at fault and hires Cartman to smear their walls with feces.
 At that point, Stan thanks Cartman, saying that he really came through.

 Cartman says that the whole experience has taught him that he should think about his own future and start taking better care of himself.
 Moments later, a thin and handsome man, claiming to be Cartman's future self, shows up and tells Cartman that this was the turning point in his life.
 From this day forward, he turns his life around, and will become the famous CEO of a time-traveling company.
 Cartman is not convinced, believing it to be yet another Motivation Corp. actor and immediately changes his mind, vowing to do "whatever I want!" from then on, which includes eating unhealthy and doing drugs.
 As it turns out, the man is Cartman's future self and due to his past self's vow almost immediately transforms into a dirty, morbidly obese mechanic.
 Future Cartman then exclaims, "Oh, goddamn it!"